-Final Exam Info: The final exam will be 3 hours in duration and scheduled by the registrar's office.
+Final Exam Info: The final exam will be 3 hours in duration and take place on Friday, June 28th from 9:00-12:00 in 221 Wallace.
 The final exam will cover Units 1 - 8, with emphasis on Units 5 - 8.
 Should you miss the final exam or require a deferred, please contact your home faculty.
 I do not personally handle any deferred exam requests.